Breaking down total compensation at startups: the Woola example

 When talking about compensation, most people naturally focus on salary.
 But when it comes to startups, particularly smaller ones, the concept of "total compensation" goes far beyond just a paycheck.

 Startups usually operate on tight budgets and may not always match the base salaries offered by larger, more established companies.
-However, they often provide a unique blend of benefits, equity, growth opportunities, and a culture that makes the overall compensation package appealing.
+But they often provide a unique blend of benefits, equity, growth opportunities, and a culture that makes the overall compensation package appealing.

 At small startups, total compensation is a package that reflects the company’s current resources, priorities, and ambitions.
 Understanding these nuances can help you better evaluate a startup job offer and see if it aligns with your personal and professional goals.